 Action Girl: Rose is a wandering fighter, and Miranda is a general, and both more than qualify.
-Shana and Meru are not formal soldiers, but they both charge into battle without hesitation.
+Meru is not a formal soldier, but she charges into battle without hesitation.

-Adipose Rex: King Zior definitely, umm... measures up.
+Adipose Rex: King Zior definitely measures up.
 Not only does he have the build for it, but you only ever see him in two places, sitting on his throne (which is in the most luxurious throne room in the entire game by the way) and the banquet hall.

 The Alcatraz: Hellena Prison.
 And you've got to break into it twice.

 Anti-Hero: Lloyd, he won't allow anyone he deems as an innocent to get caught in the crossfire.